rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    <amp-img alt="iot raspberry_pi3_2 500x302 69kb.jpg" width="500" height="302" src="https://cloud.githubusercontent.com/assets/14143059/19865119/8a5470e6-9f60-11e6-8f62-e58f44c4f14c.jpg"></amp-img>
    <!-- http://www.memoryexpress.com/Products/MX61461 -->

+0. Risers on the board so its metal doesn't touch the table.
-0. Risers or a static-resistent mat to put a board (without a riser).
+   Or a static-resistent mat to put a naked board.

    <a name="HeatSink"></a>